 Commsave was set up by postmen in Northampton, for the whole of the Royal Mail family - employed staff or retired postmen and members of their households.

 Commsave operates under the terms of the Credit Unions Act 1979.
-It is authorised and regulated by the Financial Services Authority, the same body that covers banks and building societies.
+It is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority, the same body that covers banks and building societies.